Pocket/data-flows/common-utils/README.md

   --validate-only  set this flag to only validate flow specs.
 ```

-The purpose of this `deploy-envs` is to:

-- Accept and create a series of environment configurations that will used as Docker environments for your flow runs.
-- Create a [Prefect Filesystem](https://docs.prefect.io/concepts/filesystems/#s3) for your Project.
-This filesystem is used as [Remote Storage](https://docs.prefect.io/concepts/storage/) for your flow code.
-You will also be able to use this filesystem in your flow logic for storing files as needed.
+There is also a top level flag called `--check-version`

+This will pull down a project `pyproject.toml` file and make sure the version is update as needed if there are changes.

+We leverage this in our CICD process.

 #### **Docker Environments**

+The purpose of `deploy-envs` is to accept and create a series of environment configurations that will used as Docker environments for your flow runs.

 This is the environment that your flow will run in.
 It can be defined however you want given it has the proper top level template for deriving from a support Prefect v2 Docker Images.